-Their activities in the 80’s grew slowly but steady, starting with the publication of quarterly newsletters about the events of the association at the beginning, through getting their first official corporate sponsor ‘Hills’ Pet Nutrition’ in 1989 to educate the public on what veterinary technician did within veterinary medicine.
+Their activities in the ’80s grew slowly but steady, starting with the publication of quarterly newsletters about the events of the association in the beginning, through getting their first official corporate sponsor ‘Hills’ Pet Nutrition’ in 1989 to educate the public on what veterinary technicians did within veterinary medicine.

 A big step forward in gaining positive influence in the field of veterinary medicine in the United States was when two association representatives were appointed to the ATTC (Animal Technician Testing Committee) of the AVMA (American Veterinary Medical Association), assisting in the validation process of the national credential examination.

-The current and active mission of the National Association of Veterinary Technicians in America is dedicated in advancing veterinary nursing and veterinary technology.
+The current and active mission of the National Association of Veterinary Technicians in America is dedicated to advancing veterinary nursing and veterinary technology.

-The developed strategic plan of the association consists of activities that strengthen the profession, advocate for awareness, offer support for association members and keep their sustainability.
+The developed strategic plan of the association consists of activities that strengthen the profession, advocates for awareness, offer support for association members and keep their sustainability.

 The NAVTA journal, previously known as the NAVTA newsletter is RACE (Registry of Approved Continuing Education) accredited and offers educational articles that contribute to the constant scientific development of veterinary professionals.

-An Executive Director and Executive Board lead the association and help engage and drive the most crucial initiatives forward.
-The most important tool in achieving this are the NAVTA committees made up of active members.
+An Executive Director and Executive Board lead the association and aided in engaging and driving the most crucial initiatives forward.
+The most important tool in achieving this is the NAVTA committees that are made up of active members.

 Each committee has a chairman as well as individual structures, number of seats, term limits and focuses points.